milenalauschner/MM/_pages/about.md

 ---
-title: Universidade Federal do Rio Grande do Sul
-excerpt: "Instituto de Física <br/> Tutorial sobre o uso do software Insight Maker <br/> Autores: Milena Lauschner Lopes, Leonardo Albuquerque Heidemann e Eliane Angela Veit"
 intro:
-  - excerpt:
+  - excerpt: 'Univesidade Federal do Rio Grande do Sul'
 layout: single
 datatable: true
 permalink: /about/